nbudin/react-blockly/README.md

 See `public/index.html` for a fairly full-fledged demo that shows off most of the features of this component.

+## Contributing

+We accept pull requests and issues!
+You can file an issue on this project, or fork, modify, and file a pull request.

+Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.

 ## Licensing

 react-blockly-component is Copyright &copy; 2015 PatientsLikeMe, Inc.  Distributed under the terms and conditions of the MIT License.